 There lactoferrin it is contained in the secondary granules of the neutrophil granulocytes (white blood cells) and is also secreted by some acinar cells of the exocrine pancreas.

 The synthetic one can be obtained by purification of milk or produced in a recombinant way.
 Human colostrum has the concentration highest, followed by the milk produced later, then by cow's milk (150 mg / L).

-Conceived by nature as defence antibacterial for newborns of the human species, lactoferrin plays several biological functions interacting also with DNA and RNA, polysaccharides and heparin.
+Conceived by nature as defence antibacterial for newborns of the human species, the lactoferrin plays several biological functions interacting also with DNA and RNA, polysaccharides and heparin.

 Functions and Biological Role